Atonement (2007 film): Filming

 Produced by StudioCanal, Atonement was filmed in Great Britain during the summer of 2006.

 Due to restrictions in the filming schedule, the production only had two full days to film all the war scenes set on Dunkirk beach and lacked the budget to fund the 1000+ extras needed to shoot these scenes.
 Joe Wright and cinematographer Seamus McGarvey were forced to reduce the shooting to a 5 1/2-minute-long take following James McAvoy's character as he moved a quarter of a mile along the beach.

 The first of the two days, and part of the second day, were dedicated to blocking and rehearsing the sequence until the sun was in the correct position in the afternoon ready to shoot.
 The shot took three complete takes, the fourth being abandoned mid-flow due to the lighting becoming too bad for shooting.
 They ended up using the third take.
 The sequence was accomplished by Steadicam operator Peter Robertson moving between using a tracking vehicle, to being on foot, to using a rickshaw via a ramp, and then back to on foot.

+The film includes a short clip from Le Quai des brumes, a 1938 film by Marcel Carné.